MonolithProjects/ansible-github_actions_runner/README.md

 # Is it the runner for organization or not
 runner_org: no

-# Name to assign to this runner in GitHub
+# Name to assign to this runner in GitHub (hostname as default)
 runner_name: "{{ lookup('pipe', 'hostname') }}"

-# Account used for Runner registration (GitHub Repository user with admin rights or Organization owner)
+# GitHub Repository user or Organization owner used for Runner registration
 # github_account: "youruser"

 # GitHub repository owner name (if other than github_account)